Gabrielpec/Asp-Net-Api/README.md

 1. dotnet </br>
   R: Command for work with .Net
 2. dotnet **new webapp** </br>
-  R: Create a new web project in .Net
+  R: Create a new web project in .Net (Replace webapi for any other type of project that you want)
 3. dotnet new webapp **-o DirectoryName** </br>
   R: Create a new directory for the project
 4. dotnet new webapp -o DirectoryName **--no-https** </br>